De Havilland Mosquito Mk IV

 10/10ths thin cloud, base 6/7000’ Target identified by red spot fires and green Target Indicator’s.
 The target was well marked and

-All the crew perished in the crash and are buried at Bayeux War Cemetery
+north of Rennes.
+All crew members perished in the crash and are buried in Bayeux War Cemetery.

 ♦ German Flak units located in Rennes in June 1944 : it was probably one of these units that hit Steere and Gale's aircraft.